FIP: Infos zur Katzenkrankheit

 How to recognize FIP and how the disease occurs

-If you're lucky, your pet has a fully intact immune system and is fit enough to keep the viruses at bay and prevent them from breaking out.
+If you're lucky, your pet has a fully intact immune system and is fit enough to keep the viruses under control and prevent them from breaking out.
 But unfortunately, that's not always the case.

-However, once it has broken out, it is even more important that you seek medical attention and take action quickly.
+However, once it has broken out, it is even more important that you seek medical attention and act quickly.

 Classic symptoms of a FIP infection